Monsoon likely to start withdrawing in first week of September: IMD | Science-Environment

 Monsoon rains have been nine per cent above normal for the country as a whole, but states such as Uttar Pradesh, Bihar and Manipur have reported deficit rainfall of over 40 per cent of the long period average, leaving the farmers in a lurch.

-Uttar Pradesh and Manipur have reported 44 per cent deficit rains than the long period average, followed by Bihar (41 per cent each), Delhi (28 per cent), Tripura and Jharkhand (26 per cent each).
+Uttar Pradesh and Manipur have reported 44 per cent deficit rains each than the long period average, followed by Bihar (41 per cent), Delhi (28 per cent), Tripura and Jharkhand (26 per cent each).

-As of August 18, farmers had sown rice on 343.7 lakh hectares, which was 30.92 lakh hectares above last year and 53.36 lakh hectares below the normal sowing for the period under review.
+As of August 18, farmers had sown rice on 343.7 lakh hectares, which was 30.92 lakh hectares below last year and 53.36 lakh hectares below the normal sowing for the period under review.

 The less coverage for area sown to rice has been reported from Uttar Pradesh, Bihar, Jharkhand, West Bengal, Odisha, Madhya Pradesh, Telangana and Chhattisgarh, regions considered the rice bowl of the country.